 Dick Curtis, who plays the Professor’s crippled lieutenant Korman, could have picked up some of the villainous slack for his chief, but his character almost never leaves the Professor’s hideout and is given nothing to do beyond issuing commands to lesser henchmen–which he least does in a suitably brusque and threatening fashion.
 Aside from Richard Alexander as another inactive middleman thug and Bud Geary as the villains’ radio operator, there are no other recurring henchmen in the serial–which, together with Murray’s lack of menace, makes the villains’ team rather uninteresting.

 The earnest Stanley Brown is good in his short-lived role as the fourth flying G-man; William Lally is also good as the doomed inventor Ed McKay.
 Don Beddoe is very likable as the affable manufacturer Hamilton–although, as a more versatile actor than Forbes Murray, he would probably have been better cast as the two-faced Brewster.
 Ann Doran and Beatrice Blinn are given high billing but are barely seen as Beddoe and Murray’s respective secretaries.
-Bruce Mitchell is Beddoe’s crooked plant foreman, John Dilson a beleaguered scientist, Ed LeSaint a steel-mill manager, and Steve Clark a military officer.
+Bruce Mitchell is Beddoe’s crooked plant foreman, John Dilson a beleaguered scientist, Edward Earle an official, Ed LeSaint a steel-mill manager, Steve Clark a spy ring member, and Allan Cavan a military officer.
 Clancy Cooper has a bit as a trucker, and Eddie Fetherston has a good extended part as a reluctant spy who agrees to change sides and aid the G-men.
-Edward Earle is the G-men’s grave and rather sententious boss.
+Lee Prather is the G-men’s grave and rather sententious boss.